rhymeswithvocal/digital-garden/_notes/lessons-on-this-site.md

 - Hit save on your text-editor before you commit things to your git 😑

 - Sublime text has a spell-check!
 It's activated on a by-tab basis by hitting F6

+- Trying to remember and stick to a personal style guide re:headings, capitalization, etc. is difficult, so it'll probably be easier long-term to just go with whatever feels right, and over time there will probably be some consistency/consensus